-A major advantage with YouTube is that everyone is familiar with it, and YouTube also allows people to subscribe to your channel for notifications and updates.
-Youtube is rolling out a paid membership service, where people can ‘join’ your channel for a monthly subscription in exchange for exclusive content.
-In order to get ‘members’ your channel needs to be eligible.
-For example, to live stream from mobile, you must have at least Youtube live streaming is that you’ll need at least 1,000 subscribers..
-Like many of these other streaming services, Youtube live streams also allow viewers and fans to ‘tip’ the performer during the stream.
+A major advantage with YouTube is that everyone is familiar with it and can subscribe to your channel for notifications and updates.
+YouTube is currently rolling out a paid membership service as well, where people can “join” your channel for a monthly subscription fee in exchange for exclusive content.
+In order to get “members,” your channel needs to meet such eligibility requirements as having at least 1,000 subscribers and being a part of the YouTube Partner Program.

 Selling and Making Music

-Bandcamp and Spotify have taken different approaches towards helping out musicians and artists.
+Bandcamp and Spotify have taken different approaches to helping out musicians and artists.
 Bandcamp traditionally operates with a profit-sharing model — taking a percentage of physical and digital sales from each purchase.
-Recently, Bandcamp has been taking part in removing this profit-sharing model once a month, giving 100% of sales to the artists on their website.
+Recently, as a way to help artists affected by the COVID-19 pandemic, Bandcamp has been holding one “Bandcamp Friday” a month, where they waive their commission and give 100% of sales to artists.